h39s/AQUA/README.md

 # AQUA

-AQUA is planned to be a modern platform for audio equalization on Windows that integrates automatic equalization capabilities among other features.
+Welcome to the AQUA repository!
+AQUA is a modern platform for audio equalization on Windows.
+Our goal is to provide a clean user experience and to support many features such as parametric equalization, graphical UIs, and, in the future, saving/loading presets and integrating automatic equalization.
+We welcome your feedback, so please join our [discord](TODO) server to share your thoughts with us!
 Stay tuned for more!

+## Getting Started

+To get started using AQUA, it only takes two easy steps:
+1. Install [EqualizerAPO](https://sourceforge.net/projects/equalizerapo/) if you don't have it currently installed.
+2. Download and run the executable `AQUA.Setup.x.x.x.exe` from the latest release.

+## Get In Touch

+If you find any bugs, have any feature requests, or want to give us any kind of feedback, we'd love to hear it!
+Please join us in our [discord](TODO) to reach out and to keep up to date with new release information!

-## Prerequisites
+## Development Prerequisites

 1. Install [EqualizerAPO](https://sourceforge.net/projects/equalizerapo/)
 2. Install Visual Studio 2022.
 Check "Desktop Development with C++"